 - Receipt notice (I-797C) issued around 2 weeks after mailing the application to USCIS.

 - USCIS sends a Notice of Approval in the next 12 months.

 After Form I-130 is approved, USCIS transfers the case to the National Visa Center (NVC).

 The NVC is responsible for making sure all the necessary forms and documents have been properly delivered and the spouse is ready for an interview at a U.S. Embassy/Consulate.

 After receiving your case from USCIS, NVC assigns you a unique case number and invoice ID number, which then represents your case from that point onwards.

-The NVC starts processing your case and about 3-5 months later, forwards it to the U.S. embassy or the consulate in the applicant spouse’s country of residence.
+The NVC starts processing your case and about 2 weeks to 3 months later, forwards it to the U.S. embassy or the consulate in the applicant spouse’s country of residence.

-- About 3-5 months after processing your case, the NVC sends it to the US Embassy or consulate of your residing country.
+- 2 weeks to 3 months after processing your case, the NVC sends it to the US Embassy or consulate of your residing country.